course-details-portlet

 Students can describe and discuss:

-• Concepts and procedures for design, construction and operation of urban transport systems for water and wastewater.
+• Concepts and procedures for design, construction, and operation of urban systems for water distribution and urban drainage (including grey and green infrastructure)

 • Concepts and procedures of modeling approaches in urban water systems, including calibration and uncertainty assessment of said models.